 - Go to Filter -> Blur -> Gaussian Blur

 - Set the radius to about 20 pixels.
 If you are working with smaller images or if the effect of chromatic aberration is very less, then choose lower values for radius like 5 or 10.

 - Now press ok and choose the blend mode to “Color”

-- Since the above method may make changes to the colours in other parts of the image, add a mask and invert it by clicking Ctrl + I or Cmd + I.
+- Since the above method may change the colours in other parts of the image, add a mask and invert it by clicking Ctrl + I or Cmd + I.

 - This will add a black layer mask

-- Select the paintbrush tool and with foreground set to white, just paint along the areas that have chromatic aberration.
-Change the opacity to make adjustments to this effect, so the image looks more natural.
+- Select the paintbrush tool and with the foreground set to white, paint along the areas that have chromatic aberration.
+Change the opacity to make adjustments to this effect so the image looks more natural.

-Removing chromatic aberration options should be quite similar in most post-processing applications.
-Look through the menu and panels and it should be easy to fix chromatic aberration using any post-processing application.
+Removing lateral chromatic aberration and longitudinal chromatic aberration options should be quite similar in most editing applications.
+Look through the menu and panels, and it should be easy to fix chromatic aberrations using any application and improve your image quality.

-- How to Avoid and Fix Chromatic Aberration for Sharper Photographs
+- How to Avoid And Fix Lateral Chromatic Aberration And Longitudinal Chromatic Aberration For Sharper Photographs

 - How to Use Lightroom’s Lens Correction Controls